-Mount your STACK drive (WebDAV) on linuxWouter Janson · 5 April 2017 · Read this post in less than 1 minute
+Mount your STACK drive (WebDAV) on linuxWouter Janson · 5 April 2017

 STACK is a cloud service where you get 1TB of free storage, stored in the Netherlands and with 256-bit AES encryption.
 Yesterday I needed an easy way to get access to my STACK files on my linux server.
-So, I figured it would be an quick solution to just mount it.
+So, I figured it would be a quick solution to just mount it.
 This is the method I used.

-First of all install the davfs2 package.
+First of all, install the davfs2 package.

 sudo apt-get install davfs2